thun88/css/README.md

 ## Basic Gulp Tasks

-- `$ gulp` - Build the site, run the webserver, start a watch
+- `$ gulp` - Clean built files, Build the site, run the webserver, start a watch
 - `$ gulp serve` - Run the webserver and watch
 - `$ gulp build` - Build the files
 - `$ gulp clean` - Remove all generated/static files